NorwegianVeterinaryInstitute/ALPPACA/README.md

 <p align="center"><img src="logo.png" alt="Ellipsis" width="600"></p>

 # ALPPACA
-A tool for prokaryotic phylogeny and clustering analysis
+A tool for prokaryotic phylogeny and clustering analysis.

 ## Disclaimer
 This pipeline is currently under development.
 Contact Håkon Kaspersen for more information.